0xAX/linux-insides/mm/linux-mm-1.md

 memmove(rgn + 1, rgn, (type->cnt - idx) * sizeof(*rgn));
 ```

-After this fills `memblock_region` fields of the new memory region base, size and etc... and increase size of the `memblock_type`.
+After this fills `memblock_region` fields of the new memory region base, size, etc. and increases size of the `memblock_type`.
 In the end of the execution, `memblock_add_range` calls `memblock_merge_regions` which merges neighboring compatible regions in the second step.

 In the second case the new memory region can overlap already stored regions.
 For example we already have `region1` in the `memblock`: